DeWitP/Bioinformatic_Pipelines/README.md

 ## We will be working in the wiki page, , so click on the "wiki" tab above.

-### Day 1, we will focus on the "Exercises in bash".
+### Day 1, we will focus on the "Exercises in remote computing and command-line interfaces".